codenightkids/CNK-Game-Engine/README.md

 The CNK Game Engine in Java

-Welcome you have reached the Github for our CNK Game Engine.
+Welcome, you have reached the Github for our CNK Game Engine.
 Just four friends who wanted learn about software development and the adventures of working together to create software.

 This is an early build of our game engine.
 It has a good deal of functionality, you can add GUI's, custom AI actions, custom key bindings, and lots of other cool stuff.
 The design philosophy we had approaching this was for the budding student, like ourselves, who wanted to learn about game design and Java from a top down approach.